Camera Work: Design and production

-Stieglitz was determined from the start that Camera Work would be the finest publication of its day.
-He asked Edward Steichen to design the cover, a simple gray-green background with the magazine's title, acknowledgement of Stieglitz's editorial control and issue number and date in an Art Nouveau-style typeface created especially by Steichen for the journal.
-Even the advertisements at the back of each issue were creatively designed and presented, often by Stieglitz himself.
-Eastman Kodak took the back cover of almost every issue, and at Stieglitz's insistence they used the same typeface Steichen had designed for the cover.
+Stieglitz appointed Edward Steichen to design the cover, a plain gray-green background with the magazine's title, acknowledgement of Stieglitz's editorial control, issue number, and date, in an Art Nouveau-style typeface that Steichen created specifically for the journal.
+The advertisements at the back of each issue were also creatively designed and presented, often by Stieglitz himself.
+Eastman Kodak took the back cover ad for almost every issue, using the same typeface Steichen had designed for the cover at Stieglitz's insistence.

-Gravures were produced from the photographers' original negatives whenever possible or occasionally from the original prints.
-If the gravure came from a negative this fact was noted in the accompanying text, and these gravures were then considered to be original prints.
+Gravures were produced from the photographers' original negatives whenever possible, or occasionally from the original prints.
+If the gravure came from a negative, this fact was noted in the accompanying text, and these gravures were noted to be original prints.

-Stieglitz, always a perfectionist, personally tipped in each of the photogravures in every issue, touching up dust spots or scratches when necessary.
-This time-consuming and exhausting work assured only the highest standards in every copy but sometimes delayed the mailing of the issues since Stieglitz would not allow anyone else to do it.
-The visual quality of the gravures was so high that when a set of prints failed to arrive for a Photo-Secession exhibition in Brussels, a selection of gravures from the magazine was hung instead.
-Most viewers assumed they were looking at the original photographs.
+Stieglitz personally tipped-in the photogravures in every issue, touching up dust spots or scratches when necessary.
+This assured only the highest standards in all copies of the magazine, but sometimes delayed mailing.
+Stieglitz would not allow anyone else to tip in.
+When a set of prints failed to arrive for a Photo-Secession exhibition in Brussels, gravures from the magazine were hung instead.
+Because of their high visual quality, most viewers assumed they were looking at the original photographs.

-Before the first issue was even printed, Stieglitz received 68 subscriptions for his new publication.
-With his typical extravagant aesthetic taste and unwillingness to compromise, Stieglitz insisted that 1000 copies of every issue be printed regardless of the number of subscriptions.
-Under financial duress he reduced the number to 500 for the final two issues.
-The annual subscription rate at the start was US$4, or US$2 for single issues.
+Before the first issue was printed, Stieglitz received 68 subscriptions for the new publication.
+Stieglitz insisted that 1000 copies of each issue be printed, regardless of the number of subscriptions.
+Under financial duress, he reduced the number to 500 for the final two issues.
+As of the first issue, the subscription rate was US $4 yearly or US $2 for single issues.

 Publishing history

+Camera Work was published as a series of 50 issues between 1903 and 1917.